Maggie & Max

 "Actually, in this instance, I do have faith in you."
-Taken aback, the frown slips off her face.
+Taken aback, the frown slips from her face.
 Max goes on.
 "Leon clearly hates you, and I think that could cloud his judgement."

-"So you're not going to try to strong-arm me into relinquishing control of the situation?"
+"So, you're not going to try to strong-arm me into relinquishing control of this?"

 Max shrugs stiffly.
 He wants to wrest control from the House Pet, wants to tie up all the loose ends himself.
 He hates to admit it, but maybe Luke was right.
 Maybe when it comes to Leon, Maggie knows better than all of them.

-She sends the message to Leon, carried by the fragile paper butterfly.
+She sends the message to Leon, carried by fragile paper butterfly wings.
 Now there is nothing to do but wait for his response.

 Max sits in one of the uncomfortable chairs in the parlor watching Maggie pace back and forth while the others eat a light lunch.
 When Fitz suggested they eat, Max didn't even bother following them to the pantry.
 Rations hardly seem to matter anymore.